Atharvkote/TY-Labs/ADSAL-Practicals/Divide & Conquer/02-Moving-Zeros-To-End/Readme.md

 # Push Zeros to End Using Divide and Conquer

+> \[!IMPORTANT]
+> **Modified Merge Sort to Move Zeros:**
+>
+> * In this program, we used a **modified merge-sort-like logic** not to sort the numbers, but to **move all zeros to the end of the array**, while preserving the **relative order of non-zero elements**.
+> * The `merge()` function detects a `0` during traversal and shifts it step-by-step toward the end within its segment.
+> * This technique demonstrates a recursive **divide-and-conquer** approach used for a rearrangement task, showcasing how sorting logic can be adapted for structural transformations.

+Let me know if you’d like this formatted into a README, added to your source code as a comment, or presented in another format like PDF or Markdown.

 ## Problem Statement

 Given an integer array containing 0s and non-zero values, write a program to **push all 0s to the end** while preserving the order of non-zero elements.